cockroachdb/docs/v2.1/create-table.md

 - Create indexes for existing tables using [`CREATE INDEX`](create-index.html).
 - [Learn more about indexes](indexes.html).

-### Create a Table with Auto-Generated Unique Row IDs
+### Create a table with auto-generated unique row IDs

 {% include faq/auto-generate-unique-ids_v1.1.html %}

-### Create a Table with a Foreign Key Constraint
+### Create a table with a foreign key constraint

 [Foreign key constraints](foreign-key.html) guarantee a column uses only values that already exist in the column it references, which must be from another table.
 This constraint enforces referential integrity between the two tables.